isogramc/docker-authentication-test/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 This will automatically start a Node + Express server as the backend on port `3001`.
 The Angular application is configured to proxy through to this on any `/api` route.

-## Build

-Run `npm build` to build the project.
-The build artifacts will be stored in the `dist/login-demo` directory.
-Use the `--prod` flag for a production build.

-To build and run a production bundle and serve it, run `npm run prod`.
-The application will run on `http://localhost:3000`.

 ## Run Using Docker